If you want your partner to care about your feelings, seriously consider your point of view and be willing to make some changes, do these 7 things:

 Say something like:

 - “How about if…[suggest a compromise that incorporates both of your preferences or viewpoints.
-Invite him to do the same].”
+Invite her to do the same].”

 - “Give me some time to think about what you’re saying.
 You are making some good points.
 Let’s take some time to let this conversation sink in.
 How about if we come back and talk more later after we’ve had some time to think about it?”

-If he is critical or dismissive of your perspective, don’t make a big deal of it.
+If she is critical or dismissive of your perspective, don’t make a big deal of it.
 Just say something like,

 - “Hey, I’m trying to be respectful of your perspective, and I need for you to try to respect mine.
 Obviously we have different opinions and it seems like we need to try to work together to find a solution that works for both of us as much as possible.
 How about if we stop fighting each other and try to work toward some sort of compromise?”

-(If in the end, your partner insists on having his own way or that he is right and you are wrong, listen to Recording 6.)
+(If in the end, your partner insists on having her own way or that she is right and you are wrong, listen to Recording 6.)

 COPYRIGHT TO BRENT J. ATKINSON, ALL RIGHTS RESERVED